swiftlang/swift-evolution/proposals/nnnn-bool-toggle.md

 From the brief discussion on SE, it seems like `toggle` is the clear winner.

-Some people also suggested adding a non-mutating variant (in other words, a method with the same semantics as the prefix `!` operator), but that's out of scope for this proposal.
+Some people also suggested adding a non-mutating variant (in other words, a method with the same semantics as the prefix `!` operator), but that's out of scope for this proposal, and in line with commonly rejected proposals.